 Website maintenance involves 3 core components:

 On the Web, content is king.
 This aspect of building a website is so important that we recommend working with a professional writer to develop the initial copy.
 Keep your site fresh through on-going updates, company news, a corporate blog and/or newsletter, and, as appropriate, building your corporate message through on-line services such as Google Place pages, Manta business listings, LinkedIn Company Profiles, etc.

 Good content cannot make up for poor presentation.
 Companies such as 3M, Apple, Google and GE all know the importance of good product design.
-This value is no different on your website as Tessa Harmon points out in her blog post "Why Thoughtful Web Design Matters."
+This value is no different on your website.
 A good design can last 3-5 years but must be maintained to support evolving Web technologies and the changing needs of your business.
 We have all seen websites where the owner has forced new content into an old design.
 The results are not pretty.

 Finally, website visitors are coming to expect features that make it easy for them to find the information they want or to interact with your company.
 Depending on the goals of your website, features could include conversion points such as contact forms, information request forms, and premium content downloads.
 Other features include site-wide and customized search (e.g., product or article search), online databases, client login, discussion forums, wikis, blogs, etc.

 Many of these features come as part of a content management system, a software package that helps to automate the work involved in managing a website.
 In some cases, complex or site-specific features must be custom built by a Web developer.
 Like any computer software, your website software must be maintained to fix bugs, apply security patches, and keep your website up-to-speed with the competitive race of Web technology.